Debugger

 Palettes

-The Palettes pane provides a way to consult the palettes per frame and per scanline.
+The Palette Viewer pane provides a way to consult the palettes per frame and per scanline.

 VRAM

-The VRAM pane shows the current video memory used by graphics in your running game.
+The VRAM Viewer shows the current video memory used by graphics in your running game.

 You can use this pane to get a visual preview of how many additional sprite and background tiles are available in the current scene and to help debug issues when you have used too many unique tiles in the scene.